 Peer Review Process

-SAL is published twice a year.
+Studies in African Linguistics is published twice a year.

 Open Access Policy

-This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+Studies in African Linguistics provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 There are no publication charges, and all content is freely available without charge to the user or their institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author for non-commercial purposes.
 Nonetheless, reproduction, posting, transmission or other distribution or use of the article or any material therein requires credit to the original publication source with a link to both the article and the license.
 This open access policy is in accordance with the Budapest Open Access Initiative's (BOAI) definition of open access.

-Correction, Retraction, Removal
+Correction, Retraction, and Removal of Articles

 Correction.
 Despite the best of efforts, errors occur and their timely and effective remedy are considered the mark of responsible authors and editors.
 Studies in African Linguistics will publish a correction if the scholarly record is seriously affected (e.g., if accuracy/intended meaning, scientific reproducibility, author reputation, or journal reputation is judged to be compromised).
 Corrections that do not affect the contribution in a material way or significantly alter the reader's understanding of the contribution, such as misspellings or grammatical errors, will not be published.
 When a correction is published, it will link to and from the work.
 The correction will be added to the original work so that readers will receive the original work and the correction.
 All corrections will be as concise as possible

 Retraction.
 Studies in African Linguistics reserves the right to retract items, with a retraction defined as a public disavowal, not an erasure or removal.
 Retractions will occur if the editors and editorial board finds that the main conclusion of the work is undermined or if subsequent information about the work comes to light of which the authors or the editors were not aware at the time of publication.
-Infringements of professional ethical codes, such as multiple submission, inaccurate claims of authorship, plagiarism, fraudulent use of data will also result in retraction of the work.
+Infringements of professional ethical codes such as multiple submissions, inaccurate claims of authorship, plagiarism, and fraudulent use of data will also result in retraction of the work.

 Removal.
 Some circumstances may necessitate removal of a work from Studies in African Linguistics.
 This will occur when the article is judged by the editors and editorial board to be defamatory, if it infringes on legal rights, or if there is a reasonable expectation that it will be subject to a court order.
 The bibliographic information about the work will be retained online, but the work will no longer be available through Studies in African Linguistics.
 A note will be added to indicate that the item was removed for legal reasons.